calaldees/teachingWorkshops/teacherTraining/_etas.md

 The lab material provided required the students to use "Cisco Packet Tracer" as a simulated network environment.
 This was _free_ software but would require installation.
 Installing this on the normal CCCU campus machines required a lengthly process of approval (CCCU - New Software Request).
 The computing department had their own machines and network, but this is an isolated network.
 "Cisco Packet Tracer" required a cisco login and required an internet connection to startup, even though this was not required for the softwares main operation.
 It was not possible to use "Cisco Packat Tracer" given the time we had available.
 (A1 Design and Plan, K1 Subject Material)

 Communication with the external module lead was difficult with lengthly delays.
 As a team we collectivly took the initiative to rework the lectures to have student interactions and provide an alternative lab with software approriate to our environement restrictions.
 Included in the evidence section are the lesson plans and labs we developed.
-We modifed the lecture slides to include group discussion and research activites to match the department requirements for CDIO, CCCU graduate attributes and Dialogic Teaching Practice (xxx 20xx).
+We modifed the lecture slides to include group discussion and research activites (see slide 6 slide 14) to match the department requirements for CDIO, CCCU graduate attributes and Dialogic Teaching Practice (xxx 20xx).

 My colleages behaviour was exemplary.
 There was no talk of acusing other staff or negative tone.
 Conversations were profetional and focused on resolving the problem with the resources and time availalble.
 Empathy was shown to the module lead.
 The lead had been placed at short notice in a situation they appears unprepared for.
 Maybe the module lead had not been breifed aquiquarely about their role and requirements.
 There had possiblely been a fiauliure of communcation.
 My team were role models of profetionalisum.